ifesdjeen/ifesdjeen.github.com/articles/language_is_not_important.md

 starting from learning how to bike and up to quantum physics.

-Most of the time, when people talk about using the cool stuff at work, they also mention some bonds or obligations: the one who brought FP in, should be teaching and supporting the others.
-I have spent 2 years [helping people learn](http://www.meetup.com/Munich-Lambda) Clojure, Haskell and other FP Languages.
+Most of the time, when people talk about using the cool stuff at work, they also mention some bonds or obligations: the one who brought FP in should be teaching and supporting the others.
+I have spent 2 years
+[helping people learn](http://www.meetup.com/Munich-Lambda) Clojure, Haskell, and other FP Languages.
 And I can say that it takes a lot of time, and usually return does not excite you so much.

 If you enter the World Of Haskell with the great enthusiasm, the